JulioTPS/Lettres-MS28S/README.md

 A Univercity project with the objective on code refactoring patterns.
+Using another project as base.